 - Purchase a massage chair: Massage chairs can be used when needed every day and offer instant access to massage therapy.
-While a massage chair doesn’t have the specific knowledge of a therapist, recent advances in massage chair technology have resulted in extensive personalization capabilities, including variable pressure intensity, multiple heat levels and even application of a combination of techniques.
-While they do take up real estate in your house, a massage chair can easily deliver a full-body massage experience in the comfort of your own home, with no additional travel time or per-session fee.
+Modern massage chairs have a variety of automated programs that offer extensive personalization options to provide specific benefits, including variable pressure intensity, multiple heat levels and even a combination of massage techniques.
+A massage chair can easily deliver a full-body massage experience in the comfort of your own home, with no additional travel time or per-session fee.

 - Use a massage gun: These handheld devices are the most convenient out of any massage therapy option, and allow you to easily target any area of your body with the push of a button.
 These devices can be used anywhere at any time and are usually the most inexpensive option.
-There are downsides, as they can only apply a few limited pressure levels, don’t provide heat and can’t reach areas that you can’t reach yourself.
+Because massage guns are handheld, you may need some assistance to reach different areas of your neck, back and shoulders.

 Bring Sleep Massage Therapy Home

 If you’re looking for the perfect massage solution to help you sleep better at night, the certified specialists at Massage Chair Store can take the stress out of your search.
 Our team is happy to talk to you about your needs through a free consultation and help you find the ideal product to aid in a good night’s sleep.

 Massage for Sleep FAQs